dfberry/dfberry.github.io/blog/2023-12-28-cloud-native-006-client-todo.md

 Now that the bare bones proof of concept is working, add the UI tests to validate it.
 This is important so that any future changes to the app don't break existing functionality.

+The tests cover the following simple cases:

+* renders form without error
+* renders form with error
+* renders button disabled
+* renders button enabled
+* accepts input text
+* submit form by button
+* submit form by keypress enter
+* item component deletes item
+* renders List with todos
+* does not render List when todos is empty

 1. Add [ViTest][ViTest] following the instructions for that site and a few other packages for [testing UI with ViTest][ViTestUI].
 Refer to the [package.json][006-ui-package-json] for the complete list.

     ```bash